bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 - **Download Visualizations**: All visualizations, including the top 10 k-mers, feature distribution plots, and correlation matrix, are available for download.

 #### Accessibility
-The application is designed to be accessible to both **computational** and **experimental researchers**, ensuring a seamless experience for users with varying levels of technical expertise.
+Our application is designed to be user-friendly and accessible to a wide range of users, including both computational and experimental researchers.
+Whether you're a seasoned developer or new to data analysis, the application ensures a seamless experience for users with varying levels of technical expertise.

+Web-Based Interface
+The application is built using Streamlit, a powerful framework for creating interactive web applications.
+This allows users to access the platform directly from their web browsers without the need for complex installations or setups.

+Key Features:
+Login/Signup: Users can easily create an account or log in to access personalized features and save their work.

+Task Execution: Perform a variety of tasks directly through the intuitive interface.

+Visualization: View and interact with results through dynamic visualizations, making it easier to interpret data and draw insights.

 ## Statistical Analysis and Model Performance